The Pearl of Great Price

 All the words of my mouth are in righteousness; there is nothing crooked or perverted in them.
 They are all straightforward to him who understands, and right to those who find knowledge.”
 Proverbs 8:1-9 NASB

 Is this not our strongest desire?
-This is what God sees in our deepest heart, that we want to be like Him, to please our heavenly Father, to cause no offense to His holy spirit, to truly have hearts pure, holy and without guile.
+This is what God loves to see in our deepest heart: that we want to be like Him, to please our heavenly Father, to not offend His holy spirit, to truly have hearts pure, holy, and without guile.
 Impossible in ourselves, but this is already set in motion for those who love Him.
 It is the actual Plan and Purpose of God!
-This is why Solomon said how important wisdom and understanding is rather than knowledge alone.
+This is why Solomon said wisdom and understanding are better than knowledge alone.

 The beginning of wisdom is: Acquire wisdom; and with all your possessions, acquire understanding.
 Prize her, and she will exalt you; she will honor you if you embrace her.
 She will place on your head a garland of grace; she will present you with a crown of beauty.”
 Proverbs 4:5-9 NASB

-King Solomon asked wisdom and understanding when he became king of Israel.
+King Solomon asked for wisdom and understanding when he became king of Israel.
 He was wise enough to know that he did not have the needed wisdom and knowledge to lead God’s great nation of people.
-And neither do we when we draw from the carnal mind instead of the mind of Christ.
-Solomon lived the truth of these words in Proverbs 4, and was promised everything else, including long life, because of asking for this as his desire of the Lord.
+There are pearls of wisdom to learn and share that change lives.
+Solomon lived the truth of these words in Proverbs 4 and was promised everything else, including a long life, because of asking for this as his desire of the Lord.

-We follow on to know the Lord, seeking the wisdom of His kingdom so we will truly have His heart replacing our stony heart of flesh.
-Then we are able to forget the past, having no regrets about the words that come out of our mouths, because He has purified them, overlaying them with the precious Pearl of great price that is His nature.
+We follow on to know the Lord, seeking the wisdom of His kingdom so we will truly have His heart, replacing our stony heart of flesh.
+Then we can forget the past, having no regrets about the words that come out of our mouths, because He has purified them, overlaying them with the precious Pearl of Great Price that is His nature.
 We overcome this flesh and all its ways, including any wordy ways, through Him.

 The Lord Jesus Christ has done everything for us, making the way back to the Father, showing us the path of life.
-We each become a unique, living example of those able to obtain this precious jewel worked within from all life’s irritants that come our way.
+We each become a unique, living example of those able to obtain this precious jewel, working within from all life’s irritants that come our way.
 We are enabled to speak an apt word, one that fits in communicating what God wants to say.
-We still have different ways in which we use words, including some using more words to express ourselves than others, but the Holy Spirit guides and teaches each of us our unique way, our specific path.
+We still have different ways of expression in how we use words.
+Some use more words to express themselves than others, but the Holy Spirit guides and teaches each of us in our unique way, our specific path.